launchcodedev/app-config/docs/guide/webpack/inject.md

 title: App Config Inject
 ---

+A separate package called `@lcdev/app-config-inject` exists to configure frontend applications at runtime.

 The `app-config-inject` binary parses HTML and injects app-config values at runtime.
-This is useful for frontend applications that need to be configured at deploy time.
+This is useful for frontend applications that need to be configured with deploying.
-In particular, it allows you to have one docker image that can be re-used with different frontend configurations.
+In particular, it allows you to have one docker image that can be re-used with different frontend configurations (eg. enabling beta features, changing API URLs, or theming).

-An example:
+An example dockerfile:

 ```dockerfile{5,7,14}
 FROM nginx:1.15-alpine